JaremkoGreg/Maze-Generator/README.md

 # Maze generator

-This maze generator will be using the recursive backtracking algorithm.
+This program will generate a maze by using the recursive backtracking algorithm.

 Here is a link where I found out about the algorithm:
 [RecursiveBacktrackingAlgorithm](https://weblog.jamisbuck.org/2010/12/27/maze-generation-recursive-backtracking)